 Helps get healthy and glowing skin

-Ayurvedic texts mention Gotu Kola as varnya (skin-lightening) agent.
+Ayurvedic texts mention Gotu Kola as a varnya (skin-lightening) agent.
 This property may help people struggling with dull skin due to excessive exposure to the sun, electronic device screens, hyperpigmentation, etc. The active ingredients like centelloids, flavonoids, and tannins found in Gotu Kola inhibit excess melanin production12.
-As per Ayurveda, regular use of Gotu Kola may potentially enhance the natural glow and complexion of the skin.
-Applying a mixture made using Gotu Kola oil, red sandalwood, and yashtimadhu (Liquorice or licorice) powder for 30 to 40 minutes on the face, and other hyperpigmented areas, may potentially offer a natural glow and brightness to dull and lifeless skin.
+As per Ayurveda, the regular use of Gotu Kola may potentially enhance the natural glow and complexion of the skin.
+Applying a mixture made using Gotu Kola oil, red sandalwood, and yashtimadhu (Liquorice or licorice) powder for 30 to 40 minutes on the face and other hyperpigmented areas may potentially offer a natural glow and brightness to dull and lifeless skin.

-Fights hair loss and promote hair growth
+Fights hair loss and promotes hair growth

 In addition to this, eating 2-3 fresh Gotu Kola leaves a day, brewing it in tea or juice, or adding it to a salad may also help the body benefit from the potent nutrients of the herb.